Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Background

-Instead of choosing the weight function as the quantile function, one might want to consider some other variation to incorporate the whole dataset instead of just the extremes. \citet{THORARINSDOTTIR2018155} showed the strength of adding one to the indicator function, which allows the whole dataset to be scored and avoids bias towards heavy tails.
-Their suggested weight functions were

-where $u$ was chosen as the $97.5\%$ quantile.
-In an example in Subsection~6.3. of \citet{THORARINSDOTTIR2018155}, the best choice was to use $w_2$ as a weight function in a wCRPS.
-All these weight functions can be written as $w(y) =a+b\cdot 1\{y\geq u\}$, where $a,b,u$ are constants, and are a weighted sum of the wCRPS with threshold weight function, and an ordinary CRPS.
-Setting $a=1, b=0$, one obtains the standard CRPS.
+for some real $u$.
+Instead of choosing the weight function as the indicator function $w_u$, one might want to consider some other variation to incorporate the whole dataset instead of just the extremes.
+For example, \citet{THORARINSDOTTIR2018155} suggested $w_2(y)=1+1w_u(y)$ and $w_3(y)=1+w_u(y)u$ as alternatives, where $u$ was chosen as the $97.5\%$ observed quantile.
+In an example in Subsection~6.3. of \citet{THORARINSDOTTIR2018155}, the best choice was to use $w_2$ as a weight function in the wCRPS.
+All these weight functions can be written as $w(y) =a+b w_u(y)$, where $a,b,u$ are constants, and result in a weighted sum of the wCRPS with threshold weight function and the CRPS.

-One problem with using average wCRPS or CRPS values to evaluate forecasts for extremes is that the average score might be rather insensitive to changes in the tail behaviour of the predictive distribution.
-Two distribution functions $F$ and $G$ are said to be tail-equivalent if they share the same right endpoint y, and $\lim_{x\uparrow y}(1-F(x))/(1-G(x))=c$ for some constant $0<c<\infty$ \citep{Embrechts2012ModellingFinance}. \citet{TAILLARDAT2022} showed that for any prediction distribution $\Q$ and a given $\epsilon>0$, there exists a prediction distribution $\p$ that is not tail-equivalent to $\Q$ such that $|wCRPS(\Q,\Q)-wCRPS(\p,\Q)|\leq \epsilon$.

-The wCRPS is therefore said not to be a tail-equivalent score. \citet{Brehmer2019} further showed that all proper scoring rules fail to be tail-equivalent in this sense.
-Hence, the authors argue that it is not suitable to use expected scores to distinguish genuine tail properties in a ``very strong sense''.
-To solve this, they instead suggest looking at the score as a random variable.
-Thus, rather than comparing expected scores, one might compare the distributions of score differences between two predictions.